Add a Rich Text Terminal Window to WordPress Posts With Terminal Block

 Inspiration

 I primarily built Terminal Block as an active learning project to practice what I learned in the Beginner Javascript and React for Beginners courses I completed earlier this year.
-I decided to make a WordPress block because I happily host my blog on WordPress.
+I decided to make a WordPress block because I happily hosted my blog on WordPress.
 Also, I wished this feature existed and wanted to contribute to the community.

 Design